webalorn/TitaLatexBot/README.md

 Current developer : Théophane Vallaeys ([webalorn](https://github.com/webalorn))

 I made this bot from [LaTeX2IMGbot](https://github.com/analca3/LaTeX2IMGbot) by [analca3](https://github.com/analca3).
-But since there were bugs and many limitations, I made created TitaLatex.
+Since there were bugs and many limitations, I created TitaLatex.
+Most of the code has been rewriten.
+Most of the code is new.

 (And Tita is just the name I give to all my bots)